jonot-cyber/jonot-cyber.github.io/content/posts/sitelen-pona-tester/index.md

 ## Improvements
 There are a few things that I think could be improved with this site.
 - There is no dark mode.
-This is something that I could easily add, so I might change this.
+This is something that I could easily add, so I might change this. **EDIT: As of 2023-01-13, this has been fixed**
 - The alerts are annoying.
 Currently, when you select your answer, it uses the browser `alert()` method to tell you if it was right or wrong. ![Picture of said alert](alert.png) I am not a fan of this because then you have to hit enter or space to close the alert before moving on.
 It also just feels sloppy in general.
 - Some newer words like "tonsi" and "kijetesantakalu" wouldn't show up in the font, so I had to disable them.
 I would like them to be there.